 Business who see a better ROI on their IT investments invest in technology that enhances their unique capabilities that separate them from the competition in the marketplace.
 This requires IT managers to look beyond ‘foundational’ IT investments and instead focus on opportunities that will set them apart.

-For example, PWC suggested in their report that industrial enterprises that focus on operational excellence should invest in technology to track inventory and shipments and collect data so they can remove inefficiencies and reduce costs.
+For example, PWC suggested in their report that industrial enterprises that focus on operational excellence should invest in technology such as an Enterprise Resource Planning system to track inventory and shipments and collect data so they can remove inefficiencies and reduce costs.

 Businesses that get value from their IT investments understand their spending by targeting the capabilities needed to put themselves in a winning position in the market as well as the benefits, costs and the total value they are likely to see.